Whether it’s Winter, Spring, Summer or Fall, there are always benefits of Trex Decking

 Unlike a wooden deck, the composite material found in Trex decking provides far superior resistance to these conditions.
 Here are the year round benefits of having a Trex deck:

 Trex Decks in the Fall

 Autumn leaves can cause problems if they accumulate on a wooden deck and are not removed.
 When it rains, the top layer of leaves will dry out, but moisture gets trapped in the leaves underneath, contributing to decay.
 Not only that, but leaves can also leave stains on a wooden deck that ruin the finish.

-Benefit: The composite materials in Trex decking are much more resistant decay, so rotting leaves won’t have nearly as big of an effect on the deck.
+Benefits of Trex Decks During the Fall: The composite materials in Trex decking are much more resistant decay, so rotting leaves won’t have nearly as big of an effect on the deck.
 It’s also easy to remove leaf stains with the right cleaner.